Torsvåg Lighthouse

-Torsvåg Lighthouse (Torsvåg fyr) is a coastal lighthouse located in Karlsøy Municipality in Troms og Finnmark county, Norway.
+Torsvåg Lighthouse (Torsvåg fyr) is a coastal lighthouse located in Karlsøy Municipality in Troms county, Norway.
 The lighthouse is in the village of Torsvåg on a small island connected to the main island of Vannøya by a short causeway.

 History

 The lighthouse was first lit in 1916, automated in 1986, and has not had an on-site lighthouse keeper since 2006.

 The light on top of the 9.6 m tall tower flashes a white, red, or green light depending on direction, occulting once every six seconds.
 The light intensity is 35,600 candela and the light can be seen for up to 16.5 nmi.